ezylang/EvalEx/docs/concepts/rounding.md

 The default rounding mode in EvalEx is _HALF_EVEN_.

-### Configuring Precision, Rounding Mode and Automatic Scaling
+### Configuring Precision, Rounding Mode and Automatic Rounding

 Precision and rounding mode are configured through the _ExpressionConfiguration_ by specifying the _java.math.MathContext_: